jkumawat/Ng2-Webpack-With-CDN/README.md

 # Ng2-Webpack-With-CDN
 Angular2 web app with Webpack

-I have started playing with JavascriptServices from HTTPS://GITHUB.COM/ASPNET/JAVASCRIPTSERVICES .
+We have started playing with JavascriptServices from HTTPS://GITHUB.COM/ASPNET/JAVASCRIPTSERVICES .

-I wanted to have a CDN project which contains, all shared components for another projects.
+We wanted to have a CDN project which contains, all shared components for another projects.

 To get Started,